ATFutures/who/README.md

 **Peoples’ attitudes towards cycling**

 A study conducted for the World Bank in 2010 estimated that only 1 to 4 percent of people in Accra city use a bicycle as their means of commuting within the city.
 However, according to an earlier study by the Centre for Cycling increasingly important Expertise (CCE), the estimate was given as 9-10%.
 Although, cycling is the predominant means of transportation in the northern (rural) parts of the country, it is generally not seen as an acceptable means of transport in the cities, such as Accra.
-An extensive study on bicycle use among the urban poor in Nima and Jamestown of Accra (Turner et al., 1995) revealed the generally negative attitudes within certain communities toward cyclists.
+An extensive study on bicycle use among the urban poor in Nima and Jamestown of Accra revealed the generally negative attitudes within certain communities toward cyclists(Turner and Kwakye 1996).

 Many people do not think that cycling is safe in the present urban settings, such as Accra city.
-This is largely due to the belief that the existing transport infrastructure lacks adequate support for active, non-motorised transport systems, such as cycling.
+This seems largely due to the belief that the existing transport infrastructure lacks adequate support for active, non-motorised transport systems, such as cycling.

-**Government sponsored infrastructures (if any?)**
+**Government sponsored infrastructures**

 In a white paper prepared by the Ministry of Transportation in 2004, cycling was highlighted as a key component of the sustainable national transport policy.
 However, there has not been any real policy formulation regarding the incorporation of cycling within existing transport infrastructure, nor for promoting or encouraging cycling within the city.
 A further demonstration of the lack of enthusiasm for non-motorised transport options was revealed in the upgrade of the National Highway 1 (N1) motorway, which was completed in 2012.
 The project added more lanes to some of the sections of the N1 motorways, such as those connecting the neighbourhoods within Accra's functional boundaries.
 Along one expressway's 14km stretch for example, there are only 1.6km of segregated bicycling lanes, and only six bridges for cyclists and pedestrians to cross.
 This comparatively huge investment nevertheless resulted in cyclists being forced to share the road with the vehicles in most cases, thereby exacerbating the safety concerns that many people hold towards cycling.